iitd-plos/iitd-plos.github.io/col100/practice/practice.md

 **13.1** [Easy] You can use a temporary array of size n.

 **13.2** [Medium] Use constant space i.e O(1) space.
-Given a string s consists of upper/lower-case alphabets and empty space characters ' ', return the length of last word in the string.

 <!-- added by Anuj Dhawan -->
 **14. Last Word**